What sort of addictions do you cover?

 Can I use the phone?

-Yes, after a 5 day ‘settling in’ period all clients have access to their phone twice a week, Tuesday and Saturday evenings.
+Yes, after a 5 day ‘settling in’ period all clients have access to their phone twice a week, Wednesdays and Sundays evenings.

 Am I allowed out alone?